 The Company is a party to a shareholders' agreement with Techint Holdings S.àr.l., or Techint Holdings, (formerly known as I.I.I.
 Industrial Investments Inc.), a wholly owned subsidiary of San Faustin, pursuant to which Techint Holdings will take all actions in its power to cause one of the members of Ternium's board of directors to be nominated by the Company and any directors nominated by the Company only be removed pursuant to written instructions by the Company.
-The Company and Techint Holdings, as applicable.
-The shareholders' agreement will remain in effect as long as each of the parties holds at least 5% of the shares of Ternium or until it is terminated by either the Company or Techint Holdings pursuant to its terms.
-Carlos Condorelli, our former chief financial officer, was nominated as a director of Ternium pursuant to this agreement.
+The Company and Techint Holdings also agreed to cause any vacancies on Ternium's board of directors to be filled with new directors nominated by either the Company or Techint Holdings, as applicable.
+The shareholders' agreement will remain in effect as long as each of the parties holds at least 5% of the shares of Ternium or until it is terminated by either the Company or Techint Holdings pursuant to this agreement.